fenixkz/warden_robot/README.md

 The robot is used to inspect different locations in the indoor environment.
 The robot’s objective is to visit different locations and stay there for some times.

 The surveillance pollicy is as folows:
- - When the robot's battery is not low, it should move to different locations
+ - When the robot's battery is not low, it should move to different locations and stay there for amount of time specified beforehand
  - The robot should stay mainly in the corridors
  - If a reachable room has not been visited for some times it should visit it.
  - If the robot's battery got low, it should go to the location containing the charging station and recharge the battery.